yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-payment.md

 Once you have set the parameter, you will render the created Secure Field with the `render` function by selecting an HTML element using a valid CSS selector (`#`, `.`, `[data-*]`).

-The following code block presents an example of the parameter configuration for three Secure Fields, and as they are mounted, the fields are presented to the user.
+The following code block shows an example of the parameter configuration for three Secure Fields, and as they are mounted, the fields are presented to the user:

 ### Secure Field Parameters